This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids: These decrease inflammation.
 They may be given as a pill or ointment.

 - NSAIDs: These decrease swelling, pain, and fever.
 NSAIDs are available without a doctor's order.
-Ask your primary healthcare provider which medicine is right for you.
+Ask your healthcare provider which medicine is right for you.
 Ask how much to take and when to take it.
 Take as directed.
 NSAIDs can cause stomach bleeding and kidney problems if not taken correctly.

 - Immunosuppressive medicine: This is used to slow down your immune system.
 This will prevent your immune system from attacking your body.